Eogavialis: Species

 One of the first papers to identify the differences between these two species and others within Tomistoma was published in 1955 by J. A. Kälin.
 Other papers were written in the following decades that also questioned these species' relationships within Tomistominae.
 Eric Buffetaut proposed the genus name Eogavialis in 1982 and reassigned both T. africanum and T. gavialoides to it.
+In 2000, Brochu and Gingerich argued that T. gavialoides, T. kerunense and T. tenuirostre are all junior synonyms of Eogavialis africanum, since they're morphologically indistinguishable with the only difference in stratigraphic position.